Signed Mahonian Polynomials on Derangements in Classical Weyl Groups: The signed Mahonian polynomials over

 \section{The signed Mahonian polynomials over $\mathcal{D}_n^S$}

 This section is devoted to investigating the signed Mahonian polynomials over the set of derangements in the symmetric group $S_n$.
-The symmetric group $S_n$ can be viewed as a Coxeter group of type $A$ with the set of generators $S = \{s_1 ,\ldots,s_{n-1} \}$, where $s_i=(i,i+1)$ is the simple transposition exchanging $i$ and $i+1$, see \cite[Proposition 1.5.4]{Bjorner-Brenti-2005}.
-Let $\sigma \in S_n$.
-The length $\ell_A(\sigma)$ and the descent set ${\rm Des}_A(\sigma)$ of $\sigma$ can also be described in terms of the following combinatorial definitions, see \cite[Proposition 1.5.2 and Proposition 1.5.3]{Bjorner-Brenti-2005}.
+The symmetric group $S_n$ can be viewed as a Coxeter group of type $A$ with the set of generators $S = \{s_1 ,\ldots,s_{n-1} \}$, where $s_i=[1,2,\ldots,i-1,i+1,i,i+2,\ldots,n]$, see \cite[Proposition 1.5.4]{Bjorner-Brenti-2005}.

 Let $\sigma=\sigma_1\cdots \sigma_n \in S_n$.
 Define

 For example, for the permutation $\sigma=5\,3\,1\,2\,4 \in S_5$, we have